note/monocle-example/README.md

 transitioned to test cases made example code testable and (hopefully) readable thanks having expected result visible right away (instead of having to run some code).

-Test verifying lawfulness of some Optics are located in `com.example.laws`.
+Tests verifying lawfulness of some Optics are located in `com.example.laws`.